 University of Karachi, Pakistan.

+ASIM

+YOU NEED TO WORK MORE IN THE DEPEVELOPMENT OF THIS PAPER AND THERE ARE SEVERAL PLACES THAT YOU NEED TO CLARIFY.

 ABSTRACT

-The researcher investigates the role of successful teacher as instructional leader to accommodate multiculturalism among pre-service students in 04 years B.Ed.
+The researcher WILL investigatethe role of successful teacher (you will need to define what successful teacher means) as instructional leader to accommodate multiculturalism among pre-service students in 04 years B.Ed.
 Program in Teacher Education Department (DTE) University of Karachi (UoK), Pakistan.
 This is a mixed method research in which UoK would be considered as Universe.
 An adequate number (n=30) of teachers and students would be selected with equal proportion of gender as sample from DTE.
-Interview, classroom observation, teacher planning log and students’ exam scores will be analyzed through t-test quantitatively and Macro theme method will be used qualitatively.
+Interview, classroom observation, teacher planning log and students’ exam scores will be analyzed through t-test quantitatively and Macro theme ??method will be used qualitatively.
 Findings will report about the strengths, opportunities and dilemmas of multiculturalism and its relationship with instructional leadership style in the context of Pakistan.
 Finally, this research may be significant for educators and researchers to understand about multiculturalism and its dynamics in Pakistan.

 A study on instructional leadership style of successful teachers to practice